GiovanniVolpintesta/FoxCathodoLuminescenceCorrector/README.md

 ### How to run:

-If you correctly completed the install passages, you'll be able to launch the program simply double-clicking the "launcher_win64.bat" file.
+If you correctly completed the install passages, you'll be able to launch the program by simply double-clicking the "launcher_win64.bat" file.

 ## Developer Guide